JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 # <a name="GetLastResult"></a>GetLastResult

 Returns the last result code
 ```
-FUNCTION CTextObjectBase.GetLastResult () AS HRESULT
+FUNCTION GetLastResult () AS HRESULT
    RETURN m_Result
 END FUNCTION
 ```